icgrp/ese532_handouts/ese532_handouts/hw4/homework_submission.md

 5. **Using NEON Intrinsics**

     You will now accelerate the `Scale` function using neon intrinsics.
 Accelerate this function by using vector loads and stores.
 If you look at `Filter_vertical` in `Filter.cpp` right after the `#ifdef VECTORIZED`, you will see an implimentation of `Filter_vertical` using neon intrinsics, which may help you become more familiar with using intrinsics.
 [This](https://developer.arm.com/documentation/den0018/a/NEON-Code-Examples-with-Intrinsics/Swapping-color-channels/How-de-interleave-and-interleave-work) page should give you some idea about how to exploit certain vector loads to help perform Scale.
-You can use [this] (https://developer.arm.com/architectures/instruction-sets/intrinsics/#f:@navigationhierarchiessimdisa=[Neon]) page to help you find documentation for particular intrinsics.
+You can use [this](https://developer.arm.com/architectures/instruction-sets/intrinsics/#f:@navigationhierarchiessimdisa=[Neon]) page to help you find documentation for particular intrinsics.
 You can use [this](https://github.com/gcc-mirror/gcc/blob/master/gcc/config/arm/arm_neon.h) page to help you figure out how to work with different neon datatypes, especially for those that use structs.

-    We will now accelerate the `Filter_vertical` function using intrinsics.
-    We have provided you with a neon intrinsics implementation of `Filter_vertical` in `Filter.cpp` right after the `#ifdef VECTORIZED`.
-    This implementation doesn't achieve full performance like the auto vectorization did.
-We will find out why and fix it.
+    1. Explain your strategy for accelerating `Scale`, and include a screenshot of your function in the report.
+You will also submit code for this section (see the Deliverables section).

+    2. Compile the target `baseline` with `-O3` but autovectorization turned off with `-fno-tree-vectorize`.
+Run it and report the latency of `Scale`.

+    3. Compile the target `baseline` with `-O3` but this time with autovectorization.
+Run it and report the latency of `Scale`.

-    1. Use `-O3` optimization and build the target by doing `make neon_filter`.
-Run it with `./neon_filter` and report the latency of `Filter_vertical`.
-Report the speedup with respect to the baseline in 3.
-Include the assembly code of the neon intrinsic implementation of
+    4. Compile the target `neon`.
+Run it and report the latency of `Scale`.
-        `Filter_vertical`.
-    2. The {doc}`walk_through` talked about how you get lanes by packing data into vectors.
-Moreover, in 3j you saw how data type matters in generating performant assembly code that utilizes full lanes of the NEON units.
-Flowing data through the lanes is key to getting full throughput out of the NEON units.

-        As we saw, `Filter_vertical`
-        function works on seven 8-bit data elements at a time.
-        Describe how our neon intrinsic implementation deals with a number of data elements that is not divisible by the number of vector lanes without losing significant performance?
-(3 lines)
-        ````{hint}
-        - Is there anything about the structure of the filter
-        (coefficients array) that helps us?
-        - Following are two animations.
-What can you figure out from it?
-            ```{figure} images/baseline-filter.gif
-            ---
-            name: baseline-filter
-            ---
-            `Filter_vertical` without vectorization
-            ```
-            ```{figure} images/vectorized-filter.gif
-            ---
-            name: vectorized-filter
-            ---
-            `Filter_vertical` with vectorization
-            ```
-        ````
-    3. Explain at which granularity and in which order our implementation processes the input data with vector instructions.
-(7 lines)
-    4. Compare the assembly code from 3j and 5a.
-What differences do you notice between the instructions generated?
-    5. Using NEON intrinsics, modify `Filter_vertical`
-        and try to achieve a speedup with respect to our implementation.
-        Include the accelerated function in your report.
-Make sure that you verify your optimized code functions properly (i.e. you should see `Application completed successfully.`).
-        ```{hint}
-        - Can you find an intrinsic that can be used to reduce the number
-            of intrinsics we currently use?
-        - You can also lookup the assembly instruction from 3j at [NEON Intrinsics Reference](https://developer.arm.com/architectures/instruction-sets/simd-isas/neon/intrinsics)
-        and find a corresponding intrinsic to use in your modification!
-        ```
-    6. Does your modified `Filter_vertical` achieve the speedup you got in 3k?
-If not, can you figure out why?
-        ```{hint}
-        - Use the flag `-fopt-info-loop-optimized` as follows to find out which
-            loops got vectorized:
-            ```
-            g++ -S -O3 -mcpu=native -fopt-info-loop-optimized Filter.cpp -o /dev/stdout | c++filt > Filter_O1.s
-            ```
-        - Use the flag `-fopt-info-vec-missed` as follows to find out what the compiler
-            wasn't able to vectorize:
-            ```
-            g++ -S -O3 -mcpu=native -fopt-info-vec-missed Filter.cpp -o /dev/stdout | c++filt > Filter_O1.s
-            ```
-        - When comparing the assembly code from 3j and the above, how many `bne` instructions
-            do you see?
-What does it tell you about auto vectorization on code that uses
-            neon intrinsics?
-What is a common loop optimization technique to reduce the impact of
-            branch instructions?
-        ```
-    7. Try to achieve the same speedup as 3k for your `Filter_vertical` after identifying the problem in 5f.
-        Report the latency of your modified `Filter_vertical` and the application as a whole.
-(2 lines)
-    8. Compare your performance with the lower bounds.
-(1 lines)
-    9. Compare the performance of manual and automatic vectorization.
-        (1 lines)
+    5. How much faster was your neon implimentation over the two baseline implimentations?

 6. **Reflection**